Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Related Work

+\cite{vidanapathirana2022icra} use a global descriptor obtained from a sparse convolutional neural network to perform loop closures.
+They propose a local-consistency loss to train their approach to obtain consistent local features across revisits, which they later combine into a global descriptor using a pooling and normalization strategy.

+BEVPlace~\citep{luo2023iccv} applies group convolutions corresponding to the~$\SO{2}$ rotational group to obtain rotation equivariant local features on \bev{} density images and computes a global descriptor for place retrieval using NetVLAD\@. \bevplace{}~\citep{luo2025tro} improves upon BEVPlace by proposing a novel rotation equivariant module, which passes rotation-warped \bev{} density images through a convolutional neural network to extract the local features.

+Recently,~\cite{ramezani2024ral} proposed a place recognition method based on an attentional graph neural network representation.
+Their approach leverages the topological relationships between consecutive \lidar{} scans within a pose-graph SLAM system by generating sub-graphs according to a travel distance criterion.
+They use a multi-layer perceptron to encode the odometry poses and global descriptor associated with every scan within each of the sub-graphs.
+For a candidate pair of sub-graphs, they construct a fully connected multiplex graph from the encoded nodes and process it through an attentional graph neural network, P-GAT, to perform place recognition.

+Even though learning-based approaches achieve impressive performance regarding loop closure precision and recall metrics, they typically require a computationally expensive offline pre-training step on a GPU, affecting their application to real-time loop closure detection in \slam{}.

-We use \maps{} as the primary representation for detecting loop closures with \lidar{} sensor data instead of individual scans, similar to Gupta~\etalcite{gupta2024icra}.
-We generate \maps{} based on travel displacement criteria, unlike Yuan~\etalcite{yuan2023icra,yuan2024tro}, which proposes accumulating a fixed number of individual scans.
-Such maps help us overcome the sparsity issue of rotating \lidar{} and make our method agnostic to the \lidar{}'s scanning pattern, \fov{}, and resolution.
-We use a density-preserving \bev{} projection of the \maps{} on the local \ground{} to reduce their dimensionality for computational efficiency.
-We identify the local \ground{} from the \map{}.
-Subsequently, we compute ORB feature descriptors~\cite{rublee2011iccv} from these \bev{} images and store them in a binary search tree~\cite{schlegel2018ral} for place recognition.
-We mitigate the negative impact of perceptual aliasing on our feature descriptor-matching algorithm by performing a self-similarity pruning of the ORB feature descriptors~\cite{bosse2004ijrr}.
+Our method also exploits the spatio-temporal information across consecutive \lidar{} scans by constructing \maps{} as the primary representation for loop closure detection, rather than relying on individual scans.
+Following our earlier work~\citep{gupta2024icra}, we generate \maps{} based on a travel displacement criteria, in contrast to~\cite{yuan2023icra,yuan2024tro}, who accumulate a fixed number of scans.
+This strategy helps us overcome the sparsity of rotating \lidar{} and make our method agnostic to the \lidar{} sensor's scanning pattern, \fov{}, and resolution.
+We use a density-preserving \bev{} projection of the \maps{} on the local \ground{} to reduce dimensionality for computational efficiency.
+Subsequently, we compute ORB feature descriptors~\citep{rublee2011iccv} from the \bev{} density images and store them in an HBST database~\citep{schlegel2018ral} for place recognition.
+We mitigate the negative impact of perceptual aliasing on our feature descriptor-matching algorithm by performing a self-similarity pruning of the ORB feature descriptors~\citep{bosse2004ijrr}.
 Our loop closure pipeline provides a complete 3D global alignment between the \maps{}.